anam884/Interactive-Lab-Hub/Lab 3/README.md

 ![Demo](demo.png)
 ![Demo](demo2.png)

 I used wizard of oz to create a paper piano.
 When a user touches the keys, corresponding notes play and user can listen to them in the headphones.
-I used the touchsensor and conducting tape to sense the user input and play corresponding note accordingly.
+[See demo video](https://drive.google.com/file/d/1vyyOZhb5gmQoswWQu1Ow9m0a4LnE9srw/view?usp=sharing) I used the touchsensor and conducting tape to sense the user input and play corresponding note accordingly.
 Since paper conducts electricity I was able to cover the whole setup to wizard the system.

 Initially I wanted to develop a trivia game with mic as user input but the mic we are provided is very poor at detecting voice hence I didn't use it.
 It was compromising the user experience.